jfw225/verython/README.md

 # Verython
 Verython (portmanteau of Verilog and Python pronounced "verithon") is a Python to Verilog transpiler which generates Verilog modules from objects created in Python.

-Example of library in practice: [https://jfw225.github.io/mnist-cnn-fpga/](https://jfw225.github.io/mnist-cnn-fpga/)
+Full documentation and example of Verython in practice: [https://jfw225.github.io/mnist-cnn-fpga/](https://jfw225.github.io/mnist-cnn-fpga/)